rich-java-dev/zookeeper-passive-replication/README.md

 ## Built With
 - Ubuntu 20.04 (on VirtualBox)
 - Python3
 - Mininet
-- ZeroMQ (zmq, pyzmq)
+- ZeroMQ
+- Zookeeper
+- Wireshark
+- Python libraries:
+ - kazoo
+ - pyshark
+ - matplotlib
+ - pyzmq
-- Wireshark, pyshark, tshark
+ - mininet
-- Matplotlib
+ - netifaces

 **What you need to install on Ubuntu:**
 - mininet - http://mininet.org/download/